Richard A. Miller Summer Experience Grant

 - unofficial transcript

 - one letter of recommendation, preferably from a faculty member or faculty advisor.
-This letter can be submitted by the applicant as a PDF along with the other application materials, or, emailed by the writer directly to Persephone Hall at email@example.com prior to the deadline, March 26th at 11:59pm.
+This letter can be submitted by the applicant as a PDF along with the other application materials, or, emailed by the writer directly to Persephone Hall at email@example.com, ideally prior to the deadline of March 25th at 11:59pm.

 Criteria for Selection